dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

 The code generation tool, _ClientGenerator.exe_, can also be invoked directly as a part of post-build processing.
 However this should be used with caution and is generally not recommended.

 Application should use the generic grain factory class to get references to grains.
-Inside the grain the factory is availiable via the Grain class member property.
-On the client side the factory is availiable via `GrainClient.GrainFactory` static field.
+Inside the grain code the factory is availiable via the protected Grain class member property.
+On the client side the factory is availiable via the `GrainClient.GrainFactory` static field.

-When running inside a grain the following code should be used to get grain reference:
+When running inside a grain the following code should be used to get the grain reference:

 ``` csharp
     this.GrainFactory.GetGrain<IPlayerGrain>(grainKey);
 ```
-When running on the Orleans client side the following code should be used to get grain reference:
+When running on the Orleans client side the following code should be used to get the grain reference:

 ``` csharp
     GrainClient.GrainFactory.GetGrain<IPlayerGrain>(grainKey);